flutter/devtools/CONTRIBUTING.md

 - `cd gallery`
 - ensure the iOS Simulator is open (or a physical device is connected)
 - `flutter run`
+- open the link 'The Flutter DevTools debugger and profiler...' in the command output

 ## Workflow for making changes

 - Create a branch from your cloned repo: `git checkout -b myBranch`
 - Commit work to your branch: `git commit -m “description”`
 - Push to your branch: `git push origin myBranch`
 - Navigate to the Pull Requests tab in the main [DevTools repo](https://github.com/flutter/devtools).
-You should see a popup to create a pull request from branch in your cloned repo to DevTools master.
+You should see a popup to create a pull request from the branch in your cloned repo to DevTools master.
 Create a pull request.

 ### Keeping your fork in-sync